CAZALAC/ADA/README.md

 Drag and drop the downloaded folder into the root script directory, or manually copy and paste it.

-Create a new project in RStudio.
+### Create a new project in RStudio.

-In the RStudio console, execute the following command to restore the necessary packages:
+Create a new project in RStudio and, in the RStudio console, execute the following command to restore the necessary packages:

 ```r